 Many of your household items emit Volatile Organic Compounds (VOCs), and of course, these items include your very own mattresses on which you sleep.
 These emitted VOCs are toxin foams, petroleum, and fire retardant chemicals that, being volatile, are spread in the air left there to be breathed in by your family as they sleep.
 These are unhealthy for all, particularly for kids and infants.
 This website provides a detailed review of the best organic mattresses that are actually true in their claim with non-toxic material and harmless fire retardants.
 For picking out an organic mattress, you need to check for the following traits.

-- Make sure the filling of your mattress is 100% organic cotton if you are trying to avoid VOCs.
+- Make sure the filling of your mattress is 100% organic cotton if you are trying to avoid VOCs, as stated by MattressDX.com.
 Furthermore, it’s firm and breathable nature adds up to the purpose.

 - If you are opting for Latex mattress, you better consider the natural one and avoid the synthetic one, especially if you are picking a kid mattress.